Battle of Horten Harbour: Background

 Shortly after midnight Admiral Smith-Johansen informed the captain of Olav Tryggvason, T. Briseid, that there had been a battle at the mouth of the Oslofjord, and it was likely that the enemy ships had breached the outer fortifications.
 Briseid was given orders to open fire on any hostile ships.
 Smith-Johansen shared his intentions to send Rauma and Otra out to sweep the fjord.
 Briseid dispatched one of his ship's motor boats to Langgrunn where it told the merchant ships at anchor to extinguish their lights.

 The German forces allotted to attack Horten were from Kampfgruppe 5.
 This consisted of the torpedo boats Albatros and Kondor under the command of Siegfried Strelow and H. Wilcke respectively.
-They were accompanied by the motor minesweepers R17 and R21, heavily laden with troops from the light cruiser Emden.
+They were accompanied by the motor minesweepers R-17 (Arthur Godenau) and R-21, heavily laden with troops from the light cruiser Emden.
 Admiral Oskar Kummetz ordered the ships at 03:30 to detach from the main force and secure Horten.

 Battle

 The detached force arrived at the mouth of the harbour at 05:35.
 The R boats proceeded to make their landings while the torpedo boats held back.
 Olav Tryggvason, which had been guarding the entrance since 03:15, initially let the vessels pass.
 The crew soon realized its error and opened fire.
 The minesweeper R17 was struck just as it pulled alongside the quay, sinking in the shallow water.
 The ship's depth charges detonated at 06:15, causing further casualties.
 Rauma returned and began dueling with R21.
 Rauma was damaged and its gun crew was wounded, so the ship retreated to the naval base for medical assistance.
-Two sailors were killed.
+The sailors Erik Jevanord and Ingolf Carl Winsnes on Rauma was killed.
 R21, also damaged, disengaged.

 At 07:30 Albatros tried to directly intervene by heading into the harbour.
 The boat's course was constricted by the narrow channel it was using, and soon began taking fire from Olav Tryggvason.
 The Albatros responded with its forward battery, but it jammed after eight rounds and the damaged ship was forced to retreat.

 At 08:00 Emden moved over to support the Germans at Horten, sending around 50 soldiers ashore to attack over the land.
-Captain Grundmann of R17, seeking to establish communication with the Norwegian naval staff, managed to contact Admiral Smith-Johansen.
+Captain Grundmann, chief officer of two R-boats, seeking to establish communication with the Norwegian naval staff, managed to contact Admiral Smith-Johansen.
 Bluffing, he declared that a large German force had seized the town of Horten and that it would be bombarded if the admiral did not surrender within half an hour.
 Smith-Johansen surrendered Karljohansvern at 08:35.